 Written - March 2022

 Recently I’ve been getting quite het up and angry about a few YouTubers that I’ve been following happily for the last few years.
-The reason being they they keep repeating the same, what I shall call a mistake, over and over, in that they review shiny new top-end smartphones and give compelling reasons why people might want to purchase one, but never address the subjects of e-waste and whether we really do actually need to upgrade our smartphone every year or two.
+The reason being that they keep repeating the same, what I shall call a mistake, over and over, in that they review shiny new top-end smartphones and give compelling reasons why people might want to purchase one, but never address the subjects of e-waste and whether we really do actually need to upgrade our smartphone every year or two.

 As I write this I’m waking up to news that Apple have just announced a new smartphone, and Samsung apparently have plans to release 64 new handsets during the year.
 Apple and Samsung are actually two companies I’m really angry about for this.
 In my book, The Green IT Guide (Apress, 2022) I researched smartphones and found that while many companies provide extremely poor support for handsets, sometimes dropping all security and update support within a year of launch, both Apple and Samsung support their handsets for as long as fourteen years.

 Now I will admit that even I’ve never had a smartphone for that long, and don’t know anybody else that has either, but it does help highlight that smartphones do not need to be disposable items.
 They don’t need to be disposed of by manufacturers just so they can convince us to buy a newer model, and they don’t need to be considered disposable by us, just so we can get a slightly better selfie camera, a few extra frames per second on a mobile game, or to have a handset that folds in half.